consindo/jono.nz/source/_posts/ioshacks.md

 **Solution:** If setting the container height with the CSS variable you made doesn't work, use `calc()` with that variable.
 It's really not ideal, but this is what I've found works best.

 ## Force Touch
-**Problem:** If you force touch on an link that you styled like a button because you have fancy single page routing, it'll pop up a preciew.
+**Problem:** If you force touch on an link that you styled like a button because you have fancy single page routing, it'll pop up a preview.
 **Solution:** If iOS, don't use the anchor tag (or at least a href).
 Bind an event to the button, [and push the new URL to the History](https://developer.mozilla.org/en/docs/Web/API/History).

 ## No caching when pinned to home screen